Loretta Ucelli

 Loretta M. Ucelli is a senior communications and management advisor who served as Assistant to the President and Director of White House Communications during the Presidency of Bill Clinton from 1999 – 2001.
+She currently serves as the Executive Vice President of Strategy and Communications for the Peter G. Peterson Foundation.

 Early life

 Ucelli began her career as the Anchor and News Director of WCLG-FM Radio in Morgantown, West Virginia and later as News Editor for KDKA Radio in Pittsburgh, Pennsylvania.
 She received a Bachelor of Science in Journalism in 1976 from West Virginia University.
 She has appeared as a communications expert on television and in print, including as a guest contributor on CNBC.
 Ucelli lives in New York City.

 Biography

 While at the White House, Ucelli advised President Clinton on media and messaging strategies for issues including the economy, environment, healthcare, education and foreign policy.
 She was also responsible for initiating the use of the internet in President Clinton’s communication strategy, including the incorporation of “web side” chats.
 Prior to the White House, Ucelli worked as associate administrator for the United States Environmental Protection Agency (EPA), where she led efforts to transform the EPA’s overall communications strategy.
 She also served as a senior ranking communications executive for the American Federation of Government Employees and the National Association of Broadcasters (NAB).

 Since serving in the Clinton administration, she has held executive vice presidential roles within global corporations and educational institutions including Columbia University and Pfizer.
 An alumnus of West Virginia University (WVU) – where Ucelli won the Distinguished Alumni Award in 2002 – she is also a member of the WVU School of Journalism’s Professional in Residence program, where Ucelli works with students and faculty on issues such as the future of journalism.